Free Website Content - Copyright Infringement

 located in progressive countries will be more cooperative

 in addressing copyright violations.
-After determining the
+After determining

-a physical address and detailed information on how to report
+than not, a physical address and detailed information

-an abuse claim will be found in the webhost's terms of service.
+on how to report an abuse claim will be found in the

-Determine exactly WHAT violations have
+Determine exactly WHAT violations

-occurred.
+have occurred.

-When determining if a copyright violation has occurred,
+When determining if a copyright violation has

-a copyright violation.
+of what constitutes a copyright violation.

 Copyright is a form of protection provided

-by the laws of the United States (title 17, U.S. Code) to
+by the laws of the United States (title 17, U.S. Code)

-work can be literary, dramatic, musical, artistic, or similar
+work can be literary, dramatic, musical, artistic, or

-intellectual works.
-Copyright protection is available to
+similar intellectual works.
+Copyright protection is

-law to the owner of copyright.
-It is important to note that
+by the copyright law to the owner of copyright.
+It is

-ideas can not be copywritten, and while it may be morally
+and while it may be morally and ethically questionable,

-is not a copyright violation, yet copying a helpfile is
+cloning a software application is not a copyright violation,

-a copyright violation.
+yet copying a helpfile is a copyright violation.

 Copyright protection exists from the time

 the work is created in fixed form.
-The copyright in the
+The copyright in

-Evaluate the violator's work to determine if text, graphics
+work to determine if text, graphics or any of the program

-or any of the program or website's artistic qualities are
+or website's artistic qualities are the same as your

-the same as your creative works.
-Print hard copies of any
+creative works.
+Print hard copies of any documents and

-executables.
 Capture screenshots of offenses, save documentation

 or the Help file that contains any duplications of text.